Berlin Palace: Reunification

 Shortly before German reunification in October 1990, the Palast der Republik was found to be contaminated with asbestos and was closed to the public.
 After reunification, the Berlin city government ordered the removal of the asbestos, a process which was completed by 2003.
-In November 2003, the German federal government decided to demolish the building and leave the area as parkland pending a decision as to its ultimate future.
+In November 2003, the German federal government decided to demolish the building and leave the area and the adjacent Marx-Engels Platz (renamed Schlossplatz) as parkland, pending a decision as to its future.
 Demolition started in February 2006 and was completed in 2009.

 The demolition was lengthy because of the presence of additional asbestos, and because the palace acted as a counterbalance to the Berliner Dom, across the street, on the unstable grounds of the Museum Island.
-East Germans resented the demolition, especially those for whom the Palace of the Republic had been a place of fond memories, or who felt a sense of dislocation in a post-communist world.
-Part of the palace formed a Stasi surveillance centre that recorded the visitors and staff.
+East Germans resented the demolition, especially those for whom the Palace of the Republic had been a place of fond memories, or who felt a sense of dislocation in a post-Communist world.

 From 2008, until the commencement of construction in 2013, the large area of the original Schlossplatz became a grassed field, laid out on minimal lines, with wooden platforms.
 At the same time, the Berlin Monument Authority (Landesdenkmalamt) undertook extensive archaeological excavations.
 Parts of cellars that had been situated in the south-west corner of the former Palace were discovered and it was decided these would be preserved and made accessible to visitors as an "archaeological window".

 Reconstruction

 The debate

 Following reunification, a 20-year-long debate commenced as to whether the palace should be reconstructed, and whether this should be in part or whole.
-Pro-reconstruction lobby groups argued that the rebuilding of the Stadtschloss would restore the unity and integrity of the historic centre of Berlin, which includes the Berliner Dom, the Lustgarten and the museums of Museum Island.
-Opponents of the project included those who advocated the retention of the Palast der Republik on the grounds that it was itself of historical significance; those who argued that the area should become a public park; and those who believed that a new building would be a pastiche of former architectural styles; would be an unwelcome symbol of Germany's imperial past, and would be unacceptably expensive for no definite economic benefit.
-They also argued that it would be impossible to accurately reconstruct the exterior or interiors of the building since neither detailed plans nor the necessary craft skills are available.
-Others disputed this, claiming that sufficient photographic documentation of both existed when it was converted to a museum following 1918.
+Pro-reconstruction lobby groups argued that the rebuilding of the palace would restore the unity and integrity of the historic centre of Berlin, which includes the Berliner Dom, the Lustgarten, and the museums of Museum Island.
+Opponents of the project included those who advocated the retention of the Palast der Republik on the grounds that it was itself of historical significance; those who argued that the area should become a public park; and those who believed that a new building would be a pastiche of former architectural styles, would be an unwelcome symbol of Germany's imperial past, and would be unacceptably expensive for no definite economic benefit.
+Opponents also argued that it would be impossible to accurately reconstruct the exterior and interiors of the building as neither detailed plans nor the necessary craft skills were available.
+Others disputed this, claiming that sufficient photographic documentation of both existed when the palace was converted to a museum following 1918.